MuhammedYldz/MuhammedYldz/README.md

 - 👋 Hi, I’m @MuhammedYldz
 - ✨ I'm currently working as a Test Engineer at Sestek.
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning phyton and flutter
+- 🌱 I’m currently learning Selenium-java and phyton
 - 📫 How to reach me mhammedyldz@gmail.com and LinkedIn: mhammedmustafayıldız

 <!---